Ochre Color Interior Design

 What Are the Colors That Go With Ochre?

 Without a doubt, the best colors that go with ochre are gray and blue.
 One of the more common color combinations with ochre would be gray and all shades of ochre.
 The lighter hues of grays will bring out the vibrant shades of ochre.
 If darker gray tones are used, these will add a sophisticated finish when paired up with ochre.
 For a little bit of drama, adding an ochre color to any shade of blue will help you achieve your end goal.
+Ochre also pairs beautifully with magenta and other deep earthy red shades like burnt sienna.

 How to Make Ochre Color?

 Mixing colors to get an ochre color can seem quite involved but when asking the question of how to make ochre colors, the answer is quite simple and easy to achieve.
 When mixing our ochre colors, it is recommended to start with a yellow base.
-Once you have the base color chosen then add a little red which will darken and warm up the yellow color.
-Once that is mixed, add some blue which will also darken the yellow.
+Once you have the base color chosen then add a little red which will darken and warm up the color.
+Once that is mixed, add some blue which will also darken the color.
 Make adjustments to the colors as you mix.
 Mixing earth tones directly onto a palette and adding either black or white will also achieve the ochre color that you are looking for.

 Similar Posts